How Do I Stop Debt Collection Abuse?

 How Do I Stop Harassing Debt Collector Contact?

-Suppose the debt collector continues to engage in harassing, deceptive, or unfair behaviors after you have sent a letter telling them to stop.
-In that case, you can report the debt collector to the following:
+If the debt collector continues to engage in harassing, deceptive, or unfair behaviors after you have sent a letter telling them to stop, you can report the debt collector to the following agencies:

 Does Reporting Harassment Eliminate My Debt?